 I also admit in being strongly biased in my reasoning due to being male, which makes me model the system from the point of view of male psychology.
-From my perspective, pornography plays a major role in modulating my sex drive, and my sex drive plays a major role in overcoming the hurdles required to approach women.
-I consider it an entirely reasonable objection to claim that these mechanisms may be sufficiently different for women that the entire argument breaks down.
-I may end up updating this post if I manage to find a woman willing to participate in the discussion.
+From my perspective, pornography plays a major role in modulating my sex drive, and my sex drive plays a major role in overcoming the hurdles required to try having sex with real people.
+I consider it an entirely reasonable objection to claim that these mechanisms are probably sufficiently different for women that the entire argument breaks down anyway.

 And finally, you have a strong reason to distrust my reasoning because I’m a sexually frustrated male, therefore I have a strong reason to cope by finding retroactive rationalizations for my objectively undeniable failure as a human being.4